19 AP Courses

 - Youth Participatory Action Research

 Students may also take online courses offered by Global Online Academy, a consortium of more than 50 premier independent schools from around the world.
 GOA replicates — in online classrooms — the intellectually rigorous programs and excellent teaching that are hallmarks of its member schools; fosters new and effective ways for students to learn; and promotes global awareness and understanding by creating truly diverse, worldwide, online schoolroom communities.

 Service Learning in the Upper School means working with a group of peers, partnering with a local organization, and making connections through service to others.
 Each advisory group plans and executes a project alongside one of our community partners, many of which of which have longstanding relationships with GFA.

-The Center for the Study of Boys and Girls Lives (CSBGL) is a consortium of independent schools based at the University of Pennsylvania’s Graduate School of Education, which gives students the opportunity to study and improve their school’s culture through Youth Participatory Action Research.
-Student involvement in the group is not for credit, and is completely voluntary.
-They learn best practices for research and gain experience in public speaking.
+School Participatory Action Research Collaborative (SPARC, formerly The Center for the Study of Boys and Girls Lives) is a consortium of independent schools based at the University of Pennsylvania’s Graduate School of Education, which gives students the opportunity to study and improve their school’s culture through Youth Participatory Action Research.
+To learn about this year's work in the Upper School Qualitative Research Class, click here.